 Interestingly, almost all of the top 5 brands for treadmills, ellipticals, and stationary bikes make all three products.
 However, they may only be known for one particular type of equipment.

-The lack of any one clear “winner” in exercise equipment brands indicates that there is an opportunity to be had for new brands to establish themselves.
+The lack of any one clear “winner” in fitness equipment brands indicates that there is an opportunity to be had for new brands to establish themselves.

 Popular Outlets – Where Consumers Buy Workout Equipment